Keep track of the latest crypto regulations worldwide and be the first to know whenever they pull their hammers.

-- May 12, 2022- The Nigerian SEC (Securities Exchange Commission) imposed registration requirements which would give the Authorities the power of approving which digital exchanges can operate in the country.
+- May 12, 2022 – The Nigerian SEC (Securities Exchange Commission) imposed registration requirements that would give the Authorities the power of approving which digital exchanges can operate in the country.

 United Arab Emirates

-- February 28, 2022- Dubai issues a significant Law on virtual assets establishing VARA (the Virtual Asset Regulatory Authority) as an independent regulatory body that sits within the Dubai World Trade Centre (‘DWTC’) tasked to regulate exchanges, wallets, issuers and all activities related to cryptos.
-VARA has a establishment in the metaverse (Sandbox) and the regulatory framework also covers NFTs.
+- February 28, 2022 – Dubai issues a significant Law on virtual assets establishing VARA (the Virtual Asset Regulatory Authority) as an independent regulatory body that sits within the Dubai World Trade Centre (‘DWTC’) tasked to regulate exchanges, wallets, issuers, and all activities related to cryptos.
+VARA has an establishment in the metaverse (Sandbox) and the regulatory framework also covers NFTs.

-- April 13, 2018 – The UAE launches the Emirates Blockchain Strategy 2021 which seeks to transform 50% of government transactions into the blockchain platform by 2021.
+- April 13, 2018 – The UAE launches the Emirates Blockchain Strategy 2021 which seeks to transform 50% of government transactions into a blockchain platform by 2021.

-- May 2, 2022- The Central Bank of Philippines (BSP) announces that it will implement its experimental CBDC Project later this year.
+- May 2, 2022 – The Central Bank of the Philippines (BSP) announces that it will implement its experimental CBDC Project later this year.
 The aim is to test a wholesale CBDC only for use by banks.

 - January 21, 2021 – The Monetary Board asserts that Crypto is not considered legal tender in the Philippines and any business providing financial services like remittances and transactions using virtual currencies must register with the BSP (Bangko Sentral Pilipinas).

-- January 20, 2022- The Hong Kong Monetary Authority (HKMA) issued two papers: one on stablecoins and another on crypto-related exchange-traded funds.
-Bitcoin is defined as a virtual commodity and not legal tender.
+- January 20, 2022 – The Hong Kong Monetary Authority (HKMA) issued two papers: one on stablecoins and another on crypto-related exchange-traded funds.
+Bitcoin is defined as a virtual commodity and not a legal tender.
 There are no capital gains taxes and AML/CFT laws apply to every individual or business in Hong Kong.